syncfusion-content/xamarin-docs/Xamarin/Calendar/Display-Modes.md

 ![Century view customization in Xamarin.Forms Calendar ](images/xamarin.forms-calendar-centuryviewcustom.png)

-## Programmatically Expand the InlineView
+## Programmatically expand the InlineView

 You can Programmatically Expand the InlineView using [ExpandInlineView](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~ExpandInlineView.html) method which Expands the Appointment details of the corresponding date.